esper-io/console_docs/docs/requirements/README.md

 ## What feature Does Esper Support?

+Esper supports a large number of features.
+You can find a detailed list at [Esper Support Features](https://esper.io/pricing).
+Below is a list of some of the key features:

+-   Application Management

+-   Device Management

+-   Device Groups

+-   Remote Diagnosis

+-   Developer Tools

+-   Advanced DevOps Pipelines

+-   Kiosk Mode Lockdown

+-   Reports

+-   Geofencing
 ## What are the Firewall Requirements?

 Dedicated devices are often behind corporate firewalls, preventing the Esper backend from communicating with them (or vice-versa).
 Please make sure to whitelist the following URLs and Ports if your fleet runs behind such a firewall.